exbotanical/vivisector/README.md

     }
 }
 ```
 This is my personal configuration.
 In addition to extending the native `info`, `warn`, and `error` methods, I have also implemented a custom `success` method.
 In the config, I have specified certain options for each method which afford a considerably granular control-scope.
-For instance, here I can set a prefix for the specific logger method, a delimiter with which to separate said prefix from the actual logged data, as well as colors for each the prefix with delimiter and logged data.
+For instance, here I can set a prefix for the specific logger method, a delimiter with which to separate said prefix from the actual logged data, as well as colors for the prefix-delimiter.

 The logger will actually resolve objects using `JSON.stringify`.
 As such, some of the `options` of the config correlate specifically to the format of object output.
+To colorize the logged data, specify the desired hex value key as `options.bodyColor`.
 If you want to prettify/format the output, consider entering as the `options.whiteSpace` value a whole integer greater than 0.
 Furthermore, the `replacer` can be set to filter the stringified object.

 To configure the logger, add a method to the config:
 ```